RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 echo 'vault_secret_name: Red Hat' > $WORK_DIR/group_vars/dev/wildflyservers/vault.yml
 ```

 As you can see, some refactoring has been done to ensure that it is possible to use different configurations for different environments.
 This is achieved by having different environment folders in the *group_vars* directory.
 In this case a dev profile is created by adding dev specific settings to the folder *$WORK_DIR/group_vars/dev/*.
 Servers can belong to several groups, so in the **$WORK_DIR/hosts** file we will now add the group *dev* with all servers listed.
-The *hosts* file should look like this:
+Change the content of **$WORK_DIR/hosts** so that it looks like below:

 ```
 [lbservers]